-Fiji is a very popular destination for Australians at the best of times, so you can bet that many people will be packing their bags and saying “Bula!” as soon as it’s safe and practical to do-so, post-COVID-19.
+Fiji is a very popular destination for Australians at the best of times, so it’s no surprise that people are packing their bags and saying ‘Bula!’ now that international travel is back again.

-Your Qantas Points can be used for Qantas, Jetstar and Fiji Airways flights to the island nation, so there’s actually a few more options available than you might know of.
+Your Qantas Points can be used for Qantas, Jetstar and Fiji Airways flights to the island nation, so there are actually a few more options available than you might know of.
 Here are the best ways to book flights with Qantas Points, which are easily earned on the ground.

 Introduction to using Qantas Points for travel to Fiji

 Fiji is a sparkling and alluring paradise that is also only a few hours away from Australia’s eastern states.
 Your Qantas Points could book a seat on Jetstar, Qantas or Fiji Airways flights across to Nadi and beyond.